hyotang666/trivial-formatter/README.md

 ### Tested with
 * SBCL/2.0.0
+* CCL/1.11.5
 * ECL/16.1.3

 #### Note
 Trivial-formatter works portable at least above implementation.
 But it never means works samely.
 For example, `IF` format is different.
-SBCL print newline even if element is short, but others.
+SBCL prints newline even if element is short, but others.

 ```lisp
 #+sbcl